codeyourinfra/codeyourinfra/same_cfgfile_diff_content/README.md

 ## Test

 First of all, turn on the 3 VMs that represent the QA environments, executing the command `$ vagrant up`.
-After that, execute the command `$ ansible-playbook playbook.yml -i hosts`.
-Finally, in order to check the configuration file's content of every environment, execute the command `$ ansible qa -m shell -a "cat /etc/conf" -i hosts`.
+After that, execute the command `$ ansible-playbook playbook.yml`.
+Finally, in order to check the configuration file's content of every environment, execute the command `$ ansible qa -m shell -a "cat /etc/conf"`.

 If you prefer to test automatically, just run `$ ./test.sh`.
 Likewise, if you prefer to test against EC2 instances, rather than local VMs, just run `$ cd aws/ && ./test.sh`.